Cycling in Australia: Recreational cycling

 Many Australians ride a bike for recreation or commuting.

-In 2017 1.4% of commuters cycled to work of which 75% were male.
-Most are concentrated in the flatter parts of major cities, close to the CBD.

-In 2017 15.5% of Australians ride a bike at least weekly, declining from 18.2% in 2011.
+In 2023, 15% of Australians cycled at least weekly, 24% at least monthly and 37% at least yearly.
+Of the Australians who had cycled in the past month, 81% had cycled for recreation.

+In 2024, there were 4.6 million trips, 42 million nights, and $6.0 billion in spend attributed to trips involving a cycling activity.

 The National Cycling Strategy was tasked with doubling the number of people cycling from 2011 to 2016, which was not achieved.
 Demographic changes, and decreasing numbers of riders within capital cities accounted for most of the decrease.
 Some of the decrease within NSW has been blamed on increased cycling fines implemented in 2016.

 The NCS has found that cycling was the most common in Western Australia, the Northern Territory and Australian Capital Territory during 2015.
 Victoria and Queensland have decreased in participation between 2011 and 2015.

 Doubling the number of bike users has the potential to increase the safety for all riders by helping to make drivers more aware of bicycles on the road, and adding pressure to those who already cycle to obey the road rules.
-More bike users also has an economic benefit which is estimated in Australia to be $1.43 per kilometre for every person cycled.

-There are a number of trails and shared paths in the major cities.

 Cycling as a sport

-Australia hosts the Tour Down Under which is the only UCI World Tour event in the southern hemisphere.
+Australia hosts the Tour Down Under in January of every year; it is the first UCI World Tour event on the annual cycling calendar, and the only UCI World Tour in the southern hemisphere.
 Australians place strongly in cycling at the Olympic Games, UCI World Championships and other international events.

 Australia has hosted the UCI Road World Championships, UCI Track Cycling World Championships and UCI Mountain Bike & Trials World Championships.
 Most state capitals have an indoor velodrome.